lourencobt/Prototypical-Networks-Experiment/README.md

 # Archived: few-shot

-Note: Working on this, during Master Thesis Research.
+Note: Working on this, during Master Thesis Research in 2023.

 Require ``ulimit -n 50000``.